Arithmetic vs. Geometric Sequences – Key Differences Explained

 Arithmetic Sequence

 An Arithmetic Sequence is a list of numbers where the difference between any two consecutive terms is always the same.
+It is based on natural numbers, which are the building blocks of counting and basic arithmetic operations.
 Think of it like stepping up a staircase, where each step is the same height!
 The next number in the sequence is found by adding (or subtracting) a fixed number to the one before it.

 Hereโ€™s what an Arithmetic Sequence looks like: